 - Town staff use licence plate recognition cameras to confirm payment in the system and time used

-- If you pay with the mobile app, you can set up a reminder about time limits and can "top up" payment if needed
+- If you pay with the mobile app, you can receive a reminder about time limits and can "top up" payment if needed

 - There are no time limits in the pay-parking zone

 - You do not need to remember the zone you are parked in.
+All downtown is one zone.
 Just park, pay and go.

 Free parking is best for commuters and visitors with a longer itinerary, such as shopping, lunch, bus to the gondola or to Lake Louise, then back downtown for dinner.
 Use of free parking makes more short-term spaces available in the downtown core.

 Free parking – for up to 9 hours – is available at: